Senior Research Officer

 - Located in Camperdown at the Chris O'Brien Lifehouse.

 - Full-time, 9 month fixed-term contract.
 Base salary: $93K - $102K p.a.
 (Level 7) plus annual leave loading and a generous employer’s contribution to superannuation

 About the opportunity

 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance of recruiting talent aligned to these values and are looking for a Senior Research Officer who possesses the below:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Senior Research Officer with the following:

-- extensive experience in developing and working on research projects, including expertise in using research protocols, research design, ethics submissions, grant applications, writing reports and performing site visits
+- extensive experience in developing and working on research projects, including expertise in using research protocols, experimental design, ethics submissions and grant applications

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.